Particle quantum states with indefinite mass and neutrino oscillations: Introduction

 In Section \ref{M.2}, using the results of Section \ref{M.1}, we introduce a Lagrangian generalizing the fermion sector of the Standard Model in such a way that field functions of the individual particles are replaced by field functions of the multiplets.
 In the model under consideration the action defined by the Lagrangian of free fields is invariant with respect to the direct product of the Poincar\'{e} group and $SU(3)$.
 Using Noether's theorem we find the integrals of motion for the fields and carry out the quantization procedure.
-We make sure that creation and annihilation operators satisfy the canonical commutation relations.
+We make sure that the creation and annihilation operators satisfy the canonical commutation relations.
 However, these operators possess an additional discrete quantum number that is associated with the mass of the state.
 The results of the quantization make it possible to treat both the mass states of the multiplet and their superpositions as the quantum states of a single particle and to construct the appropriate Fock space.
 Therefore, the transition probabilities can be calculated in the framework of perturbation theory.
+In the theory based on the Lagrangian of the fermion sector of the Standard Model modified in accordance with this construction, the phenomenon of particle oscillations arises.

-In a theory based on the Lagrangian of the fermion sector of the Standard Model modified in accordance with this construction, the phenomenon of particle oscillations arises.
-In the Standard Model the matrices of Yukawa couplings are introduced to describe the interaction of fermions with the Higgs field.
-In the framework of Kobayashi--Maskawa formalism \cite{Kobayashi}, a diagonalization of these matrices is necessary to generate masses of fermions.
+Note again that in the Standard Model non-diagonal matrices of Yukawa couplings are introduced to describe the interaction of fermions with the Higgs field.
+This procedure violates the $SU(3)$-symmetry of the theory.
+In the framework of the Kobayashi--Maskawa formal\-ism \cite{Kobayashi}, the diagonalization of these matrices is necessary to generate masses of fermions.
 This transformation leads to a mixing matrix in the charge-current interaction Lagrangian.
-This procedure presupposes that all fermions describing by the model (i.e. the neutrinos, the charged leptons and the down- and up-type quarks) are fundamental particles.
-Therefore, although the mixing of generations occurs, the direct transitions between particles with the same electroweak quantum numbers, i.e. oscillations, are impossible.
+This procedure presupposes that all the fermions described by the model (i.e. the neutrinos, the charged leptons and the down- and up-type quarks) are fundamental particles.
+Therefore, although the mixing of generations occurs, the direct transitions between free particles with the same electroweak quantum numbers, i.e. oscillations, are impossible.